Excel VBA to Find Matching Value in Column: 8 Examples

 End Sub

-• Now we are going to assign the Macro FindHeaderRangeAndSelect in the Search Header button.
+• Assign the Macro FindHeaderRangeAndSelect in the Search Header button.

 Assigning Macros to the button Search Header

-• Now after assigning the macro FindHeaderRangeAndSelect in the Search Header button, we are going to press Search Header.
-Finally, we will get the final column of the specific header.
+• Assign the macro FindHeaderRangeAndSelect in the Search Header button, we are going to press Search Header.
+Get the final column of the specific header.

 Final Output for Finding Specific Column of Specific Header